 2. Type in the keyword or the keywords you want to check.

 3. Choose the target country and hit search.
-This will bring out all the data you want to know about that particular keyword, such as search volume, KD or Keyword Difficulty etc.
+It will bring out all the data you want about that particular keyword, such as search volume, KD or Keyword Difficulty, etc.

 SEMrush